Council Elections

 Council-enrolled voters

-Some ratepayers can apply to become council-enrolled voters in Northern Grampians if they are:
+Some ratepayers can apply to become council-enrolled voters in the Northern Grampians Shire if they are:

-• A property owner, occupier or represent a corporation;
+• A property owner, occupier or a representative of a corporation;

 These are known as council-enrolled voters and fall into three categories as outlined below.
 To become a council-enrolled voter, please download and complete the relevant form.

 These forms can be submitted at any time throughout the year and across the four-year councillor term.
-Residents do not need to wait until an upcoming election to enrol, however an enrolment closure date will be announced in due course so please ensure you are enrolled before this date.
-Enrolling early also ensures you can vote in any bi-elections should they be announced during the four-year councillor term.
+Residents do not need to wait until an upcoming election to enrol; an enrolment closure date will be announced in due course.
+Please ensure you are enrolled before this date.
+Enrolling early also ensures you can vote in any by-elections announced during the four-year councillor term.

 1. Owner ratepayers